chrislemke/ChatFred/README.md

 - **File directory**: Custom directory where the 'ChatFred.txt' should be stored.
 Default to the user's home directory (`~/`).
 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.
+- **Show notifications**: Shows all notifications provided by the workflow.
+For this, to work System notifications must be activated for Alfred.
+Default: `on`.

 ## Troubleshooting ⛑️
 After you received an error (🚨), you can ask ChatFred: `what does that even mean?` to get more information about it.
 If this prompt is too long for you - find some alternatives in the [`custom_prompts.py`](https://github.com/chrislemke/ChatFred/blob/main/workflow/src/custom_prompts.py) file.